 Lutetium-177 PSMA radionuclide therapy (Lu-PSMA) is a new treatment for advanced prostate cancer.
 Lu-PSMA is a radioactive molecule that specifically attaches to cells with high amounts of PSMA on the surface of the cells.
 This allows the radioactivity to be delivered mainly to the prostate cancer cells wherever they have spread, while sparing most normal tissues.
 Previous small studies of Lu-PSMA showed promising activity in patients with advanced prostate cancer.

-This randomised study will compare Lu-PSMA with a type of chemotherapy called cabazitaxel, which is the standard treatment for advanced prostate cancer when other treatments have stopped working.
-Half the participants will receive Lu-PSMA and half will receive cabazitaxel.
+This randomised trial compare Lu-PSMA with a type of chemotherapy called cabazitaxel, which is the standard treatment for advanced prostate cancer when other treatments have stopped working.
+Half the participants received Lu-PSMA and half received cabazitaxel.
 This study will provide further information about the risks and benefits of Lu-PSMA compared with cabazitaxel in men with prostate cancer.
-Plans are to enrol 200 participants in the study in Australia.